Co-Founder of Tropical Treasures Taranaki

 Thank you!
 I share regular tips on Facebook and Instagram.
 Tips for caring for plants, problem-solving.
 People also engage with us by asking questions.
 I'm also involved with New Zealand Houseplant Club which is a group page designed for discussions with knowledgeable people who are available to help.

 "Nurturing a plant has a very positive effect on us and is proven to help with mental health just by having something to care for and look after.
 This influences a sense of personal accountability "

 Inspired to re-think your workspace?!

-Check out our custom build workspace solution.
 Our team of experts and partners will work with you to design your workspace to improve employee experience, build a feeling of community amongst teams, and drive long-term growth by increasing the sense of accountability.